achuchulev/tf-null-hw/README.md

 # Terraform null provider with count parameter

-#### The purpose of this repo os to show how to use Terraform null provider with count parameter to create multiple resources based on count parameter value
+#### The purpose of this repo is to show how to use Terraform null provider with count parameter to create multiple resources based on count parameter value

 ### Prerequisites